IntersectMBO/cardano-db-sync/doc/schema-management.md

 Schema management for the Cardano PostgreSQL database is a little more complicated than we would like, but the scheme chosen allows for easy development, evolution and management of the database.

-The database schema is defined in three stages, each stage consisting of one or more SQL migrations.
+The database schema is defined in four stages, each stage consisting of one or more SQL migrations.
 The stages are:

 - `stage 1`: introduces basic postgres types.
 These cannot be modified or extended.